cachethq/docs/src/index.md

 ### Metrics

-Within the dashboard you're able to setup metrics - a way to measure something, whether it's uptime, error rates or something completely random like "cups of coffee drank today".
+Within the dashboard you're able to set up metrics - a way to measure something, whether it's uptime, error rates or something completely random like "cups of coffee drank today".